Road Safety Authority: History and Governance

-In 2013, the CEO of the RSA, Noel Brett stepped down from his position as chief executive of the State-funded Road Safety Authority (RSA) to take up a position as chief lobbyist for the Irish Banking Federation:
+Noel Brett was the founding Chief Executive of the Authority.
+In 2013, he stepped down from his position to take up a position as chief lobbyist for the Irish Banking Federation.
+Brett was succeeded by Moyagh Murdock who took over as CEO in 2014.
+In 2020, Murdock stepped down to take up a role as head of insurance industry lobby group, Insurance Ireland.
+Sam Waide was confirmed as her successor in June 2020.

-"His appointment will come as a surprise given his lack of experience in the financial services sector, especially when the main banks in Ireland are striving to return to profitability and are under significant pressure to deal with the issue of mortgage arrears."

 Functions

 Amongst the functions of the RSA are the promotion of road safety, research on accidents and road safety, driver testing and licensing, as well as establishing vehicle-related and other safe driving standards.

 The RSA and the Garda Síochána enforce the licensing provisions of the Road Transport Acts: "As well as a fine, if you are an unlicensed haulier you can expect the RSA to look closely at your compliance with other laws, such as those covering: Drivers’ hours rules, Road traffic requirements, Roadworthiness of your vehicles and trailers."

-The RSA is also responsible for monitoring progress of The National Road Safety Strategy (2007–2012) which aims to reduce collisions, deaths and injuries on Irish roads by 30%.
-Achieving this would bring Ireland in line with countries that are considered to have the safest roads in the world – such as Holland, Sweden and the UK.
+The RSA is also responsible for monitoring progress of The National Road Safety Strategy.
+In 2021, the RSA and the Department of Transport launched a ten-year Road Safety Strategy with the aim of reducing road deaths and serious injuries by 50% by 2030 as part of a path towards Vision Zero.

-Under the banner of NDLS (National Driver Licence Service) the RSA is now responsible for the issuing of driving licences in Ireland.
+Under the banner of NDLS (National Driver Licence Service) the RSA is responsible for the issuing of driving licences in Ireland.